 For people who had just started doing their research, the various shapes that diamonds can be cut into is probably one of the first few concepts you would come across.
 Upon delving deeper, you will soon realize that the core of the various cutting styles stem from the same roots.

 Did you know that a large number of modern fancy shapes are actually based on the full round cut brilliant?
-In fact, many branded diamonds like the Leo Diamond, Zale’s Celebration, Gassan 121 and Wylde Flower Diamond are created by making modifications to the facet structure of traditional round brilliant cuts.
+In fact, many branded diamonds like the Leo Diamond, Zale’s Celebration, Gassan 121 Wylde Flower Diamond and 221 facets Brilliant Lady are created by making modifications to the facet structure of traditional round brilliant cuts.
 For a technically correct label for these stones, grading labs like GIA and AGS use the term modified round brilliant cut to depict such stones.